joe7575/pdp13/manuals/manualXL_EN.md

 ## Assembler Programming

 An introduction to assembler programming is an extensive topic.
 The page [Assembly Programming Tutorial](https://www.tutorialspoint.com/assembly_programming/index.htm) is generally recommended.
 This deals with a completely different CPU and many things are certainly not transferable.
-But with the knowledge from the tutorial you may get along better with the short documentation on the VM16 CPU and the `vm16asm` assembler.
-The `vm16asm` assembler is available both in-game, i.e. on the PDP-13 system, and for installation on your own computer.
+But with the knowledge from the tutorial you may get along better with the short documentation on the VM16 CPU and the assembler.

+The assembler is available both in-game, i.e. on the PDP-13 system, and for installation on your own PC.
 It is advisable to install the assembler on your own computer, provided you have installed Python3.
 Developed and assemblable files can then be copied / pasted into the editor of the PDP-13 terminal.

-## J/OS basics
+## J/OS Basics